 If the scientists at Jodrell Bank could put their collective heads together, it would be perfect if they could find a way of teleporting us back to the fields of Bluedot in order to do the festival all over again.
 That way it might be possible to experience the stuff you’d missed first time round.
-Bluedot is a clashfinder nightmare – FOMO central.
+Bluedot is a clashfinder nightmare.

-There have been some positive improvements to the site this year.
-It felt more spacious and you can walk in a complete circle round the site with the telescope central to the activity.
+First impressions are that there have been some positive improvements to the site.
+You can now walk in a complete circle round the site with the telescope in the centre.
 Most of the science activities had decamped to a separate area away from the music, while the main arena was a dedicated music zone.
-There was also new Deep Space Disco which had optimistically programmed DJs from 12 noon – fortunately there was a ready supply of hardy souls ready for a post-breakfast dance, such as DJ Nicholas Mai‘s upbeat set (he also played two other stages over the festival) – and the Big Fish Little Fish family rave.
-The food stalls were better organised and grouped into areas too, although more tables would have been useful in light of the rainy weather.
+There was also a new dance tent: Deep Space Disco which had optimistically programmed DJs from 12 noon – fortunately there was a ready supply of enthusiastic souls ready for a post-breakfast dance at DJ Nicholas Mai‘s upbeat set (he also played two other stages over the festival) – and the Big Fish Little Fish family rave.
+The food stalls were better organised and grouped into areas too.

-Only last week, the Lovell Telescope got its UNESCO heritage status and Jodrell Bank Professors Tim O’Brien and Teresa Anderson conveyed how thrilled they were.
+Only last week, the Lovell Telescope got its UNESCO heritage status and Jodrell Bank Professors Tim O’Brien and Teresa Anderson conveyed their pride in the accolade at their talk on Thursday.
 The festival also coincided with the anniversary of 50 years since the Moon landing.

 One of the most eagerly awaited events saw a packed-out tent for a talk by Helen Sharman, the first British astronaut.
 Helen described how it all started: driving to work at the Mars chocolate factory she heard a radio advert asking: “would you like to apply to be an astronaut?”
 She wavered, then applied, and got the job.
 Helen was an entertaining and compelling speaker, offering snippets of info about life spent floating in a tiny space capsule.
 The best thing?
 Weightlessness, of course!
 Not so much fun?
 Learning how to survive in water for three days in case they made an emergency landing somewhere obscure.